K-12 Educational Resources

 Bluegrass College Band Showcase

 The last week of September in Raleigh, NC, at IBMA’s World of Bluegrass week, the Foundation hosts a showcase of college bluegrass bands from across the country.
 It’s a great place to check out emerging talent.
 The showcase and info sessions are also valuable to high school students interested in bluegrass college degrees, ensembles and scholarships.
-Email Nancy Cardwell at firstname.lastname@example.org or call 615.260.4807 if your college bluegrass band or ensemble is interested in the 2022 Bluegrass Band Showcase scheduled for Sept.
+Email Nancy Cardwell at firstname.lastname@example.org or call 615.260.4807 if your college bluegrass band or ensemble is interested in the 2023 Bluegrass College Band Showcase scheduled for Sept.
 29-30 in Raleigh, NC.